Jules successfully moved a rescue dog from Thailand to the UK—and then from the UK to the Middle East.

-After we found our dog as a puppy on the beaches of Thailand and flew her back to the UK with us, many people have contacted me to ask questions or to say how useful the information has been.
-With a job that takes us overseas, after successfully going through the long and difficult process of getting our dog back to the UK, we soon needed to move again, this time to Jordan in the Middle East.
+After we found our dog as a puppy on the beaches of Thailand and successfully flew her back to the UK with us, many people have contacted me to ask how we did it or to say how useful the information I've shared has been.
+The process of getting our dog to the UK from Thailand was a long and difficult one, but shortly after, we learned we'd soon need to go through it all over again.
+I have a job that requires periodic international relocation, and this time, my job would be taking us to the Middle Eastern country of Jordan.

 Approximate Cost of Flying a Dog to Jordan From the UK